xBaank/UnmaskedLeague/README.md

 ## Requirements

-Java 11 or higher.
+- Java 11 or higher
+- Windows OS

 ## Usage

 1. Download the latest release from the [releases page](https://github.com/xBaank/UnmaskedLeague/releases).
 2. Run the jar file to open the client.

-> [!IMPORTANT]\
-> If you have issues with the client, it may need to be updated.
-To do that just launch the client without
-> UnmaskedLeague running.